-Keep your body still, back straight, and your elbows slightly bent.
+Keep your body still, your back straight, and your elbows slightly bent.

-The cable cross-over and the dumbbell fly are similar exercises, mostly targeting the same muscles.
-The only major difference is that you perform one while standing and the other while lying down.
-One way in which the cable cross-over is better than the dumbbell fly is that, with the dumbbell fly, the resistance placed on the pectoralis major is reduced at the top of the movement, when the dumbbells are held over the chest.
-With the cable cross-over, resistance on the pectoralis major is maintained throughout the movement.
+The standing cable fly and the dumbbell fly are similar exercises, targeting the same muscles.
+The only obvious major difference is that you perform one while standing and the other while lying down.
+One way in which the standing cable fly is better than the dumbbell fly is that, with the dumbbell fly, the resistance placed on the pectoralis major is reduced at the top of the movement, when the dumbbells are held over the chest.
+With the standing cable fly, resistance on the pectoralis major is maintained throughout the movement.

-Another way in which the cable cross-over beats the dumbbell fly is that it helps you to develop your standing balance, coordination, and push force, which are important for fitness and athleticism.
-The cable cross-over also recruits more stabilizer muscles, especially in your core.
+Another way in which the standing cable fly beats the dumbbell fly is that it helps you to develop your standing balance, coordination, and push force, which are important for fitness and athleticism.
+The standing cable fly also recruits more stabilizer muscles, especially in your core.